 Are your eyes glazing over already?
 I promise I will diagram no sentences.
 Stay with me.

-Dependent clause (also known as a subordinate clause): a group of words patterned like a sentence, with a subject, verb, and possibly an object, but that functions together as noun, adjective, or adverb in the context of the larger sentence.
+Dependent clause (also known as a subordinate clause): A group of words patterned like a sentence, with a subject, verb, and possibly an object, that functions as noun, adjective, or adverb in the context of the larger sentence

 So when you put these definitions together, which, who, and that are pronouns that introduce a new clause in the sentence in order to tell you more about the noun they refer to.